No. 02 Profile Cedar City, Utah

 The career looks scattered if you read it as a list of job titles.
 Staff writer, copywriter, photographer, technical writer, SEO specialist, creative director, senior director of marketing, marketing representative.
 The titles ran in parallel as often as in sequence, and at no point did any one of them accurately describe what I was actually doing.

 At MCC Apparel, creative direction turned into analytics, data strategy, and a 120% sales increase on a $90K budget.
 At Truvy, I moved the NPS from 35 to 60 in six months while managing a $2.5M budget and fifteen people.
-Six months.
-Long enough to prove the model.
-Short enough to know the company wasn't where I needed to be.
-SEO Design Chicago was agency-side SEO, client-account work across a portfolio.
+And at SC Broadband, strategy, web development, SEO, and brand architecture for a fiber cooperative serving 30,500 members across two states all sit on me.

 The practice exists because I got tired of pretending the pattern was accidental.

 Before any of this made sense as a career, I was filing dispatches from the Standing Rock camps at 2am with frozen fingers and a press badge I'd printed at a FedEx in Bismarck.
 I spent a week on Mt.
 Rainier as an expedition photographer, writing field notes at 12,000 feet because the best stories happen when you're too tired to make them up.
-I drove a pedicab through downtown Salt Lake for tips.
-Lived out of a van for a while.
-Started college with a 1.7 GPA from high school, made the Dean's List, finished with an MBA fifteen years later.

 I don't tell you that because adversity is a credential.
 I tell you because it's the same pattern.
 Show up to a thing you're not quite qualified for, figure it out faster than anyone expects, leave it better than you found it.